sobu95/ContentCreator/README.md

 */5 * * * * /usr/bin/php /path/to/process_page_content.php >> /path/to/logs/page_content_cron.log 2>&1
 ```

-`process_queue_cli.php` checks whether there are any tasks waiting and exits
+`process_queue_cli.php` checks whether there are any tasks waiting.
+If the queue
-immediately when the queue is empty to minimize server load.
+remains empty for several consecutive checks (six by default, about one minute)
+the script exits automatically.
+You can override this limit with the
+`QUEUE_EMPTY_LOOP_LIMIT` environment variable.

 The page content processor will also mark a task item as failed when no text can
 be extracted from the provided URL.